 In 2007, Peru Copper (formerly TSX:PCR) was 100% acquired by the Aluminum Corporation of China (or “Chinalco”) for US$790 million (C$840 million) in an all-cash takeover after listing on the Toronto Stock Exchange in 2003 with a $65 million IPO.
 Mr. Sedun was part of the founding shareholder group of Peru Copper when it was founded in 2003 to acquire the Toromocho copper project in Peru.
 Under Chinalco, Toromocho was later advanced into full production and in 2016 produced 182,000 tonnes of copper.
-In November 2016, Chinalco signed a preliminary agreement with Peru’s government to expand production of its Toromocho mine and invest US$1.3bn, which could add an additional 70,000 tonnes per year to the mine.
+In November 2016, Chinalco signed a preliminary agreement with Peru’s government to expand production of its Toromocho mine.
+In 2018, Chinalco commenced the US$1.3 billion expansion plan to increase annual copper output to 300,000 tpa.

 Aluminum Corporation of China (Chinalco)

 No. 62 North Xizhimen St.